sylhare/sylhare.github.io/_posts/2020-02-06-Testing-with-Cypress.md

   }
 ```

-The `cypress run` allows you to run all cypress tests in the `integration` folder headlessly.
+The `cypress run` allows you to run "headless" all cypress tests in the `integration` folder.
 So it is fully compatible with a CI/CD pipeline.
 The `cypress open` is a great feature when debugging, because it starts an interactive window where you can
 select the tests suite you want to run, and display the live test output in a browser.